natebash/cah-game/README.md

     node server.js
     ```

+4.  **Start the frontend development server:**
+    ```bash
+    npm run dev
+    ```

-4.  **Play the game:**
+5.  **Play the game:**
-    Open your web browser and navigate to `http://localhost:3000`.
+    Open your web browser and navigate to `http://localhost:5173` (or whatever port Vite serves on, usually 5173).

 ## 룰 How to Play

 1.  **Create or Join:**
     - One player selects "Create Game" to start a new lobby and becomes the host.
     - Other players select "Join Game," enter their name, and input the 4-letter game code provided by the host.
-    - Optionally, set up a score borad on a laptop connected to a TV to display the main game board for everyone to see.
+    - Optionally, set up a score board on a laptop connected to a TV to display the main game board for everyone to see by clicking "Create Score Board" and entering the game code.

 2.  **The Goal:**
     - The goal is to create the funniest or most fitting combination of white answer cards for the black question card.

 3.  **Game Flow:**
-    - Each round, one player is designated the **Card Czar**.
+    - Each round, one player is designated the **Card Czar** (in standard mode).
 They do not play any white cards.
     - The other players choose the required number of white cards from their hand to answer the prompt on the black card.
-    - The submissions are shown anonymously to the Card Czar.
+    - The submissions are shown anonymously.
-    - The Card Czar reads the combinations aloud and picks their favorite.
+    - **Standard Mode:** The Card Czar reads the combinations aloud and picks their favorite.
+    - **Democratic Mode:** All players (except the one who submitted the black card) vote for their favorite submission.
+The submission with the most votes wins.
     - The player who submitted the winning card(s) receives one point.
-    - The role of Card Czar rotates, and a new round begins.
+    - The role of Card Czar rotates (in standard mode), or a new round begins (in democratic mode).

 4.  **Winning the Game:**
     - If playing to a score limit, the first player to reach that score wins.